leonelllagumbay/strapi_reusable_plugins/plugins/sso-aws-cognito-basic/README.md

 # Copy required files

-Inside plugin strapi-files copy adminCode/admin to admin/ project root directory
+Inside plugin strapi-files admin to admin/ project root directory and copy hooks.js to Strapi config.
+Also copy the hooks folder to the Strapi root directory.

 # Setup up environment variables like so